This Halloween explore, learn about and take part in preserving our state's unique historic cemeteries

 Maintenance - Lawnmowers, weed eaters and other equipment should not come in contact with headstones.

-Clean up – Please be thoughtful when you are cleaning up a historic cemetery.
+- Please be thoughtful when you are cleaning up a historic cemetery.
 Shells, toys and other items may be grave articles and protected.
 Also, historical vegetation may be part of historic cemetery traditions and are also protected.

 Please share with us your stories of working to preserve historic cemeteries throughout the state - and thank you for working to save Florida's extraordinary history and heritage!

 Melissa Wyllie is the Executive Director of the Florida Trust for Historic Preservation, the non-profit dedicated to protecting Florida’s extraordinary history and heritage.
 Follow her on Twitter at @MSWyllie.
+She is pictured at the grave of Alexander Hamilton in Manhattan.